open-austin/indigent-defense-stats/README.md

 Marketshare by % of State population (with 97% of data):

 - Odyssey 85.7%
+- no apparent online access to county criminal records - 4.3%
 - Local Government Solutions 1.8%
 - Aumentum recorder 1%
 - Netdata 1%